aqjune-aws/cav25-artifact/README.md

     grep -F 'Exception' **/*.correct
     ```

-    From the output `*.correct` files, the lines starting with "(CAV25)" describes the proofs that were run (expect more than 15 entries as the same theorem can be tested multiple times with different parameters):
+    From the output `*.correct` files, the lines starting with "(CAV25)" describes the proofs that were run (expect more than 19 entries as the same theorem can be tested multiple times with different parameters):

     ```bash
     grep -F '(CAV25)' **/*.correct
     ```

-4. (Optional) We added a few more equivalence proofs for the x86 architecture after the paper submission, you can run these with (~20 min):

-    ```bash
-    cd ../x86
-    make tutorial -j
-    ```

-5. (Optional) Run the whole s2n-bignum with both relational and non-relational proofs (~3 hours):
+4. (Optional) Run the whole s2n-bignum with both relational and non-relational proofs that are already checked in the s2n-bignum mainstream (~5 hours).
+This will not include constant-time proofs since they are not in the mainstream yet.

     ```bash
     cd ../arm